-Stockholders may send communications to the Board of Directors or individual members of the Board by writing to them, care of Mark A. Soufleris, Vice President, Marketing USA, Nabi Biopharmaceuticals, 5800 Park of Commerce Boulevard, N.W., Boca Raton, Florida 33487, who will forward the communication to the intended director or directors.
+Stockholders may send communications to the Board of Directors or individual members of the Board by writing to them, in care of Thomas E. Rathjen, Vice President, Investor Relations, Nabi Biopharmaceuticals, 5800 Park of Commerce Boulevard, N.W., Boca Raton, Florida 33487, who will forward the communication to the intended director or directors.
 If a stockholder wishes the communication to be confidential, then the communication should be provided in a form that will maintain confidentiality.